Akshat-Kalra/FitTrackr/README.md

 - As a user, I want to be able to see my Total Overall Workout Volume.
 - As a user, I want to be able to see my progress in a particular exercises using the volume metric and see how much I progressed in volume from Day 1.
-- As a user, I want to be able to save my workout log to file (if I so choose)
+- As a user, I want to be able to save my workout log to file (if I so choose).
-- As a user, I want to be able to be able to load my workout log from file (if I so choose)
+- As a user, I want to be able to be able to load my workout log from file (if I so choose).